mellinoe/veldrid-docs/articles/textures.md

 ## Updating a Texture

 Texture data is uploaded from CPU memory using the [GraphicsDevice.UpdateTexture](xref:Veldrid.GraphicsDevice#Veldrid_GraphicsDevice_UpdateTexture_Veldrid_Texture_IntPtr_System_UInt32_System_UInt32_System_UInt32_System_UInt32_System_UInt32_System_UInt32_System_UInt32_System_UInt32_System_UInt32_) method.
-These methods can be used to upload the data for a subregion of a single mipmap level and array layer.
+This method can be used to upload the data for a subregion of a single mipmap level and array layer.
 Multiple calls should be used to fully upload all of the mipmap levels and array layers for a Texture, as appropriate.

 ## Staging Textures